Ajax Shoreline Project

 example of a cobble boulder beach on the Ajax shoreline

-A “dynamic cobble and boulder beach” is a design that provides erosion protection through adding more stone material to the beach, but allows waves to move and naturally direct where the stones go.
+A “cobble and boulder shoreline” is a design that provides erosion protection through adding more stone material to the shore.
+However, the Ajax Shoreline Project is unique because the approach being used will allow waves to move and naturally direct where the stones go.

-Instead of placing cobbles and boulders directly onto the beach, they are placed underwater and along the beach where it meets the water for erosion protection.
+Instead of placing cobbles and boulders directly onto the shoreline, they will be placed underwater and along the beach where it meets the water for erosion protection.

-The boulders stay mostly underwater and provide a barrier, while wave action pushes the cobbles onto the beach over time.
+The boulders will stay mostly underwater and provide a barrier, while wave action will push the cobbles onto the shoreline over time.
 This will create a more resilient and natural beach, similar to what existed many years ago.

-It is called a dynamic beach because of the random natural movement of cobbles by waves.
+This is a unique installation of a cobble boulder shoreline because of the random natural movement of cobbles by waves.

-What Could a Dynamic Cobble and Boulder Beach Look Like?
+What Could a Cobble and Boulder Shoreline Look Like?

 View renderings: